 A bio safety cabinet filters the potentially contaminated air through high efficiency particulate (HEPA) filters and then vents that air back into the room and therefore should not be used when working with hazardous chemicals.

-All fume hoods and other capture devices must be installed in consultation with Facilities and EHS.
-All new installations or relocation of fume hoods must be commissioned by EHS prior to use.
+All fume hoods and other capture devices must be installed in consultation with University Facilities and EHS.
+All new installations or relocation of fume hoods must pass the American Society of Heating, Refrigerating and Air-Conditioning Engeneers (ASHRAE) Method of Testing Performance of Laboratory Fume Hoods (ASHRAE 110-2016), and be commissioned by EHS prior to use.
 To request that a new or relocated fume hood be commissioned, contact EHS.

-If you know your fume hood is not working properly, contact Special Facilities for your building or submit a work order.
+If you know your fume hood is not working properly, contact your building's Special Facilities staff or submit a Facilities work order (8-8000 or online).

-If you are not sure if your hood is working properly, contact Joan Hutzly to request a hood evaluation.
+If you are not sure if your hood is working properly, contact EHS to request a hood evaluation.

 When is a Fume Hood Necessary?